mrjones2014/BlazorCMS/README.md

 functions, but this is a lot of manual work.
 These C# bindings could *easily* fall out of sync with the corresponding Javascript in a larger scale project.
 Perhaps a tool could be built to auto-generate such C# classes from Typescript interfaces, which would alleviate this.

+So the ultimate question is: is Blazor ready for large scale production applications?

+My opinion: not ***yet***.
+It's a fairly new technology, and it's still in preview, so it has it's fair share of quirks and bugs.
+However, the ability to share code between the server and client without having to use Javascript/Typescript on the server is an ***extremely*** valuable advantage.
+Blazor is very new, and it's already garnered a huge community around it (there's even an
+[Awesome Blazor](https://github.com/AdrienTorris/awesome-blazor) GitHub page for it); it will continue to mature and evolve and get better.
+I wouldn't use it for a production application quite yet, but it shows ***a lot*** of promise, and I'm excited to see what's next for Blazor.